Aircloak/aircloak/air/docs/content/datastores.md

 - `ltrim` when a custom string is specified as its second argument.
 - `rtrim` when a custom string is specified as its second argument.

+__Notes__

+Because there is no native data type for intervals in Impala, using intervals as standalone expressions (in `SELECT`, `WHERE`, etc.) will cause the query to be emulated.

 ## Database-specific notes